 In the second semester, you will develop your practical skills.
 You will learn to apply innovative research techniques, present arguments and understand how research funding works.
 Each semester, you will have the chance to specialise in a range of modules to suit your interests or chosen career path.
 For instance, Environmental Law and Management will enable you to apply your understanding of the legal and policy mechanisms that protect and enhance our environment.

 The final part of the year will focus on individual research.
-You will complete an advanced research project and be encouraged to work with industry to demonstrate your new found knowledge.
+You will complete an advanced research project and be encouraged to work with industry to demonstrate your newly-developed knowledge.

 View the specification document for this course